mudler/LocalAI/README.md

     "tokens": 100
 }'
 ```

+There is also available a simple web interface (for instance, http://localhost:8080/) which can be used as a playground.

 Note: The API doesn't inject a template for talking to the instance, while the CLI does.
 You have to use a prompt similar to what's described in the standford-alpaca docs: https://github.com/tatsu-lab/stanford_alpaca#data-release, for instance: